CNHume/Samples/README.md

 While working in Lisp, I became interested in understanding the RSA public-key encryption algorithm developed by Rivest, Shamir and Adleman.
 I include my Lisp implementation in the RSA sub-folder.

-The CSharp folder has a Square sub-folder which contains implementation of a Chess Engine written in C#.
+The C# folder has a Square sub-folder which contains implementation of a Chess Engine written in C#.

 The Sort sub-folder contains implementations of the standard Sorting Algorithms.